 If you see ” Your connection to this site is not fully secure” message in your browser’s URL bar, check this post out.

-Internet Explorer and Mozilla Firefox show similar warning pages as well.
+Internet Explorer and Mozilla Firefox show similar warning pages as well (It is SEC_ERROR_REVOKED_CERTIFICATE in Firefox).
 Let’s see why this issue happens and how to fix it.

 The root cause of the “certificate has been revoked” error

 When a browser accesses to a website that uses SSL certificate, it needs to check if the certificate is valid.
 There are two ways of checking the validation of an SSL certificate:

 - Using Certificate Revocation Lists (CRLs).
 The browser downloads a list of all the certificates that were revoked from .
 If the website you are visiting in this list, you receive a warning.

 - Query by using Online Certificate Status Protocol (QCSP).
 The browser queries the certificate of the website you visit.
 It is faster and more popular.
 Many browsers give this method priority.